Acute Care or Emergency Department?

 If you or a loved one needs immediate care, turn to trusted providers at Olmsted Medical Center in Rochester.
 Check out your options for convenient and urgent care—none of which require an appointment.

-If your condition threatens your life or your pregnancy or involves severe wounds, go to the emergency room (ER).
+If your condition threatens your life or your pregnancy or involves severe wounds, go to the Emergency Department.
 Olmsted Medical Center’s emergency medicine department is open 24 hours a day, seven days a week, 365 days a year.

-Call 9-1-1 or go your nearest ER if you experience any of the following:
+Call 9-1-1 or go the Emergency Department if you experience any of the following: